SPEECHCOG/VGS_XSL/README.md

 The derived version of "Large-Brent" with utterance-level waveforms with their
  phone, syllable and word-level transcripts (based on Rytting et al., 2010,
- and Räsänen et al., 2018) is available from the first author upon request.
+ and Räsänen et al., 2018) is available from the second author upon request (okko.rasanen@tuni.fi).
  The data cannot be shared publicly as it would require redistribution of modified
  Brent-Siskind audio files.
 Annotations corresponding to the derived model activations
 are included in the model activation package shared through Zenodo (link above).